ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Drafts/EvaluatingContainerRegistries.md

 ## TL;DR

-This post is a feature comparison of different Container Registries.
-In the end I decided to use ???.
+This post is a feature comparison of Container Registries hosted by different companies.
+The comparison is specific to the requirements of a project I'm working on.
+My final decision was to use Azure Container Registry.

 ## Docker Registries